robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 As you can see, the major of these tips are really connected, so when you're applying one tip unconsciously you'll apply another one, all of these tips will help you to write a better code in a natural way.

-We spend much more time reading code than writing, so write a better code means that you in the future thank you.
+We spend much more time reading code than writing, so write a better code means that you in the future will thank you.

 ## References